'Duke was conscious but shocked and shaken'

 Video

-The Duke of Edinburgh has been involved in a car crash close to the Queen's Sandringham estate in Norfolk.
+Prince Philip was unhurt in a collision involving a car he was driving, near the Queen's Sandringham estate in Norfolk.

 -